barryvdh/laravel-ide-helper/readme.md

 The Illuminate/Support/helpers.php is already set-up, but you can add/remove your own files in the config file.

-### Work in progress: Model docs
+### Automatic phpDocs for Models

-If you don't want to write your properties yourself, you can use the (experimental) command `ide-helper:models` to generate phpDocs, based on table columns, relations and getters/setters.
+If you don't want to write your properties yourself, you can use the command `ide-helper:models` to generate phpDocs, based on table columns, relations and getters/setters.
 Still in beta, so please provide feedback if you want.
 Docs are written to a phpfile (_ide_helper_models.php) in the root of the project, so you can move the docs to the real model.

 You can now also write the comments directly to your Model file, using the -W argument.
 Please make sure to backup your models, before writing the info.
 It should keep the existing comments and only append new properties/methods.
+The existing phpdoc is replaced, or added if not found.

 For now, only models in app/models are scanned.
 The optional argument tells what models to use (also outside app/models).
 `php artisan ide-helper:models Post,User`